mkinney/passes/README.md

 Wanted the ability to mill multiple sides of something (also known as 3+1 milling).
 For instance, to mill the chess piece the "knight", you need to mill multiple sides.
 Also, wanted the ability to cut gears, but did not really want to go the really manual dividing head route.
 When I saw this [video by Daniel Busby](https://www.youtube.com/watch?v=1Cl9l5O7EEI) , I was inspired to make something similar.

 I already had this item: [4 jaw chuck](https://a.aliexpress.com/_mOB9M1P) for when I setup a 4th axis on a PrintNC, I just needed a way to drive it.
+But, in the course of testing this, I swapped out the motor to [this one](https://www.amazon.com/gp/product/B0B6N36NQJ).

 # Components: